aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 - NPM type packages are added to the lock-file, like regular NPM packages
 - HTTPS URLs are added to `.redirects`, if they are redirected

-**NOT IMPLEMENTED**:

-To find the imports, we would need to parse, or at least grep all the source code, and possibly all the source code of dependencies and fetch the type dependencies.
+**Not implemented**: To find the imports, we would need to parse, or at least grep all the source code, and possibly all the source code of dependencies and fetch the type dependencies.